 More information on the composition of the ERB, the application form and procedure, the point of contact can be found at the TLS ERB website.

-The Ethics Review Board (ERB) of the School of Social and Behavioral Sciences of Tilburg University is a permanent and independent committee, established by the School’s management team to test scientific and ethical aspects of proposals for research projects, not subjected to the Dutch Medical Research in Human Subjects Act (WMO).
+The Ethics Review Board (ERB) of the School of Social and Behavioral Sciences of Tilburg University is a permanent and independent board, appointed by the School Board to review the scientific and ethical aspects of research projects that do not fall under the Medical Research (Human Subjects) Act (WMO).

 The Tilburg School of Humanities and Digital Sciences (TSHD) Research Ethics and Data Management Committee (REDC) assesses research proposals for research that deals with subjects.
 If you are not sure whether your proposal meets the criteria for assessment you can consult the REDC by email before submitting a request for assessment.
 Please note that it is the responsibility of the researcher to check whether assessment by the REDC is necessary and to submit an application.